Bow Tie Pasta with Sausage and Broccoli

 This post may contain affiliate links.
 Please read my disclosure policy.

-And the distinctive pinch in the middle of the bow tie forms two little cups that are the perfect vehicle for sauce, cheese — basically all the yum.
+- Bowtie pasta: I find this pasta shape irresistibly charming.
+In Italian farfalle translates to mean “butterflies.”
+There’s no difference between farfalle pasta and bowties — they are exactly the same pasta shape.
+The distinctive pinch in the middle of the bow tie forms two little cups that are perfect for catching sauce and cheese — basically all the good stuff.

 - Italian sausage: Look for uncooked Italian-style seasoned sausage.
 You want to remove the casings or ask the butcher/meat counter to do it for you.
 Many stores seem to be packaging bulk sausage in all kinds of flavors.
 That makes this recipe even more convenient to make!
 Don’t eat meat?
 You can substitute an Italian-flavored vegetarian sausage.